Semola vs Semolina: A Practical Guide to Semolina Products (Wheat Types & Applications)

 It’s also important to note that wheat semolina generally has a much coarser granular size than any type of durum semolina/semola.
 For this reason, wheat semolina is not recommended for making pasta, as its coarse texture isn’t suitable.
 If you don’t have durum semolina, regular white flour can be used for pasta.
 Any type of white flour will work; there’s no requirement or preference for 00 flour.

-How to Identify and Differentiate Wheat Semolina from Durum Semolina Products
+Visual Guide: How to Identify Semola and Semolina

 The packaging of the product will always indicate the type of wheat used.
 For durum wheat semolina, it will explicitly state that it is milled from durum wheat.
 In English, it will be labeled ‘Durum wheat semolina,’ while in Italian, the label will read ‘Semola di grano duro’ (with ‘grano duro’ meaning ‘durum wheat’).